Skip to content

 Getting Started at Baruch

-We know that starting a new graduate program at a new school may not be the easiest.
-So we came up with a new student checklist for students to follow as they are preparing for their first semester.
-Below are also some good resources and offices to keep in mind while getting started at Baruch.
+We know that starting a new graduate program at a new school may not be easy, so we came up with a checklist for new students to follow as they prepare for their first semester.
+Below you can view good resources and offices to keep in mind while getting started at Baruch.

-Executive MPA students will receive a program specific checklist upon depositing/in a welcome email.
+Online MPA and Certificate students will receive a program specific checklist upon depositing in a welcome email.

 You can find the curriculum for each program on the Marxe Academics page.